Orbifold Morse-Smale-Witten complex: Morse-Smale-Witten complexes of General Orbifolds

-\begin{remark} Another way to define Morse-Smale-Witten complex for an orbifold $\bX$ would be to use $G$-equivariant Morse-Bott complex for $\tilde{f}:M \to \RR$.
-As discussed in remark \ref{ABrelation}, the construction in \cite{AB} provides such a complex if the assumptions of \cite{AB} are met, such as critical submanifolds are orientable, $G$-action preserves orientations of unstable and stable manifolds, and the submersiveness of evaluation maps from the trajectories.
-Even when all these conditions are met, the complex in \cite{AB} uses Cartan model of $BG$, and it is not clear what is the relation of the differential there and geometric counting of gradient flow-lines.
-For $\RR$ or $\QQ$-coefficients, the $G$-equivariant cohomology of $M$ in this setting is isomorphic to the singular homology of $M/G$ (Proposition 2.12 \cite{ALR}).
-Hence it would be interesting to find a relation between the construction of \cite{AB} and the construction in this paper in the above setting. \end{remark}

 Consider the moduli space of gradient flow trajectories between critical points of index difference two, which is of dimension one.
-The above example illustrates that the compactified moduli space in this case topologically, near each broken trajectory, is given by a join of several copies of interval $[0,1)$ at $0$'s equipped with a $G_{\bar{q}}$ action.
-Also note that before compactification, the moduli space should be understood as an orbifold as the trajectories lies in the uniformizing covers with group actions on them.
-We also remark that the orbifold structures of each limiting trajectories to a given broken trajectory may not be isomorphic to each other in non-abelian cases.
+The above example illustrates that near each broken trajectory the compactified moduli space looks like a join of several copies of interval $[0,1)$ at $0$'s ($0$ corresponds to the broken trajectory) equipped with a $G_{\bar{q}}$ action.
+Recall that the uncompactified moduli space has a natural orbifold structure (Proposition \ref{orbstrCP}).
+This orbifold structure also can be understood locally since a local 1-parameter family of trajectories in $\mathcal{P}$ lies in a single uniformizing cover in a way compatible with the local group action.
+Observing locally around a breaking point of the broken trajectory, the orbifold structure of each limiting trajectory to a given broken trajectory may not be isomorphic to each other in general.
+In figure \ref{1dimmoduli}, two limiting trajectories $\{ \bar{\gamma}_t^1 \}$ and $\{ \bar{\gamma}_t^2 \}$ have the same broken trajectory as a limit, but the orbifold structures along $\{ \bar{\gamma}_t^1 \}$ and $\{ \bar{\gamma}_t^2 \}$ can be quite different.
+We will see that the difference of the orbifold structure gives rise to certain weights in the formula of the orbifold Morse boundary operator \eqref{orbMorsebdy}.\\